cloud-bulldozer/benchmark-operator/docs/vegeta.md

 - status_codes: Breakdown of the number status codes observed over the interval.
 - requests: Total number of requests executed until that moment.
 - p99_latency: 99th percentile of the request latency observed over the interval in µs.
+- p97_latency: 95th percentile of the request latency observed over the interval in µs.
 - req_latency: Average latency of all requests observed over the interval in µs.
+- max_latency: Maximum latency observed during the Benchmark.
+- min_latency: Minimum latency observed during the Benchmark.
 - bytes_in: Incoming byte metrics over the interval.
 - bytes_out: Outgoing byte metrics over the interval.
 - targets: Targets file used.